Sa2mon/Sa2mon/README.md

 ### Let's Connect:

-- **Feel free to reach out if you have questions about web development, Discord bots, or tech in general.
-Always happy to help!**
+- **Feel free to reach out if you have questions about full-stack web development, AI projects, Discord bots, or web security.
+Always happy to share knowledge and help fellow devs!**

 <p align="center">
   <a href="mailto:sa2mondev@gmail.com" target="_blank">